cedricwalter/cedricwalter.github.io/_posts/_joomla/2010-04-18-photofeed-for-joomla.md

 What’s new?

-# NEW**: supports HTML caching of the resulting pictures grid
+# NEW: supports HTML caching of the resulting pictures grid
-# NEW**: RSS caching (lifetime can be choosen in admin panel)
+# NEW: RSS caching (lifetime can be choosen in admin panel)
-# NEW**: You can change the layout through CSS class .photofeed and .photofeedLine
+# NEW: You can change the layout through CSS class .photofeed and .photofeedLine
-# NEW**: You can decide how many pictures you want per lines
+# NEW: You can decide how many pictures you want per lines
-# NEW**: logs files are now written in debug mode to /logs/plg.photofeed.log.php
+# NEW: logs files are now written in debug mode to /logs/plg.photofeed.log.php
-# NEW**: improve documentation and now use a widget in administrator panel with tabs.
+# NEW: improve documentation and now use a widget in administrator panel with tabs.
 Rewrite some parts to not have a monolithic architecture

 - - - - - -